-Jody has been the administrative assistant in the CHMS office for some time.
+Jody has been the administrative assistant in the CHMS office since 2013.
 Prior to coming to CHMS, her background included working for a local non-profit, connecting adolescent students to their communities through a variety of community service programs.
 Jody also worked as a middle school art teacher for many years in Belfast while raising her two children.
 Now, a grandmother and advocate of Montessori education, she has loved watching her own grandchildren thrive as Montessori students.

 Teresa Taylor, Assistant Teacher in Blue Door

-Teresa is excited to rekindle her connection to Montessori education and Children's House.
-Her experience at CHMS spans over twenty years and has included being an art teacher, aftercare teacher and parent.
+Teresa has a longtime connection to Montessori education and Children's House.
+Her experience spans over twenty years and has included being an art teacher, aftercare teacher and parent.
 Her three children, who are now teens and young adults, attended Blue Door many years ago.